Monday, 3 October 2011

 Collies saved from certain death by an animal sanctuary need temporary homes with Royston residents.

-reassurance, so experienced dog owners are sought to care for them for a few weeks.
+The collies crave love and reassurance, so experienced dog owners are sought to care for them for a few weeks.

 The Heathlands Animal Sanctuary in Royston rescues collies from Ireland where the destruction of stray dogs is brutally commonplace, bringing them to the UK by ferry.